Yo-kai Watch: Wibble Wobble

 Also known as: Youkai Watch: PuniPuni (JP)

-The Korean servers were discontinued in July 2017, and both the North American, European, and Chinese servers were discontinued on May 31, 2018.
+The Korean servers were discontinued in July 2017, followed by the North American, European, and Chinese servers on May 31, 2018.

 - 1 Regional Differences

 - 2 Unused Graphics

 Hailey (the girl on the far right of the screen in the Japanese version) was removed from the North American and European versions of the game, along with Usapyon (as mentioned earlier).